 “I was in the room.
 I should’ve prevented it from being broken since I was there, but I didn’t.
 I need to take responsibility for it.”

 “…That’s right, honey.
 That’s so admirable.
-People will think you’re an amazing, responsible leader.
+People will think you’re an amazing, responsible leader if you go on acting like that from now on.
 You should hold people in the same regard.”
 A soft sigh resounded.
 “Because you know Werner—”

 “Appearances are everything.”